Giant pine scale

 Life cycle

-• Giant pine scale females are able to reproduce without males and males are rarely seen.
+• Giant pine scale females can reproduce without males and males are rarely seen.

 • Each female can produce over 300 eggs between November and January, which then hatch into crawlers.